 Ptosis is the medical term for drooping of the eyelid.
 It may affect one eye or both eyes.
 Ptosis can be due to a multitude of causes but is most likely simply due to laxity of the muscle complex of the upper eyelid; this occurs primarily with age.
 Some patient’s are born with ptosis and these patient’s are a different subset as they require different surgery usually while they are children.

 Ptosis surgery is quite straightforward but can be a little unpredictable.
 The procedure is performed under sedation as day surgery.
 There is a skin crease incision to allow minimal scaring.
 The muscle is then identified through this incision and the lid is raised with stitches to the muscle.
 This procedure is very effective but occasionally follow-up procedures may be required to balance the eyes if the height is not as predicted during the operation.

 Stitches are removed one week after the operation and the patient is usually able to return to work at this stage.
 There may be some mild, residual bruising or swelling after this time but usually patient’s are very happy.
 An alternative to this skin crease incision is a procedure that can be performed internally.
-Dr Ghabrial has performed many of these operations and these are also very effective.
-Dr Ghabrial will discuss with you whether you are a candidate to have the internal (scarless) procedure.
+A/Prof Ghabrial has performed many of these operations and these are also very effective.
+A/Prof Ghabrial will discuss with you whether you are a candidate to have the internal (scarless) procedure.

 TEAR DUCT SURGERY FOR WATERY EYES

 Patients can suffer from watering of the eye if they have a blockage or partial blockage of the tear duct.
 This watering eye condition can cause social embarrassment as well as recurrent infections and ocular irritation.
 To read more please click on the PDF file provided below.

 THYROID EYE DISEASE